 When Should I Consider A Nursing Home?

 Declines in physical abilities and increases in illnesses and chronic health conditions are common the older you get.
 Unfortunately, this can impact the ability of older adults to live on their own or in their own homes.
 Making the decision to seek nursing home care, whether for yourself or a loved one, is never easy.
 However, it may be in your best interests and can help to prevent more serious situations down the road.
-As experienced Bronx & New Rochelle Medicaid & nursing home attorneys, we have collected some tips to help you determine when it is time to consider a nursing home as the best available option.
+As experienced Bronx & Westchester Medicaid & nursing home attorneys, we have collected some tips to help you determine when it is time to consider a nursing home as the best available option.

 Planning For Your Future